Busting Myths for Tendon Problems

-Myth Three – Once the tendon is pain free and you have returned to sport you don’t need to do your exercises any more.
+Myth Three – Once the tendon is pain-free and you have returned to the sport you don’t need to do your exercises anymore.

-It is important that you understand that even if your tendon is pain free and you have returned to sport that the pathology in the tendon is still there.
+It is important that you understand that even if your tendon is pain-free and you have returned to the sport that the pathology in the tendon is still there.

 In addition to this, your brain is still inhibiting the activation of your muscles, because it is worried that you are going to re-injure your tendon again.
 Consequently, this means that if you return to sport and you stop your strength training, your muscle strength will decrease markedly if you stop your exercises and you will be prone to re-injuring yourself.

 To prevent re-injury, it is important that you continue with your strength training exercises at least twice each week for at least a year following full recovery and then you may have a chance to give up the exercises.

 For elite athletes, they need to continue with their strength exercises 3 times a week for the rest of their careers.
 This is because these strengthening exercises are acting as an insurance policy.
 If you can stay strong, you keep your tissue (muscle and tendon) capacity up, you will be less likely to get into trouble again.

 Because of your brain-protective inhibition on your muscles and tissues, it means that when you have been injured, when you return to sport, you won’t run, jump, twist, turn or just move quite the same way that you did before your injury.
 Therefore, the first season following a major injury is a building season.
 Following this, you will need to do a really good pre-season and the second season back will be a “cracking” season.

 It can take this long to be able to use your tendon as a spring and be sure that it is not going to cause your pain.

 Myth Four – The Tendon will Get Better Quickly